-In December 2020, we entered into a research collaboration with the University of Edinburgh to support our pipeline development and expansion, and to accelerate scientific innovation to continue to improve upon conventional gene therapy.
+In December 2020, we entered into the Master Research Collaboration ("MCA") with the University Court of the University of Edinburgh (the "University of Edinburgh") to support our pipeline development and expansion, and to accelerate scientific innovation to continue to improve upon conventional gene therapy.
 In November 2023, the collaboration agreement was amended and extended through December 2026.
 The University of Edinburgh has a vibrant community of over 500 neuroscience researchers and is widely recognized as a preeminent center for neuroscience research, especially in areas of neurodegeneration and in neurodevelopmental disorders, such as Rett syndrome.
-For example, researchers currently in neuroscience centers at the University of Edinburgh conducted the seminal preclinical work for Rett syndrome, including discovery of the MECP2 protein, its function as a transcriptional repressor, developing the first and most widely adopted animal model of Rett syndrome, demonstrating for the first time, the reversibility of phenotypes in any neurodevelopmental disorder as well as the first ever preclinical gene therapy efforts in Rett syndrome.
+For example, researchers currently in neuroscience centers at the University of Edinburgh conducted the seminal preclinical work for Rett syndrome, including discovery of the MeCP2 protein, its function as a transcriptional repressor, developing the first and most widely adopted animal model of Rett syndrome, demonstrating for the first time the reversibility of phenotypes in any neurodevelopmental disorder as well as the first ever preclinical gene therapy efforts in Rett syndrome.
 Under the terms of the agreement, we have the option to in-license product candidates from Dr. Stuart Cobb's laboratory, where he has a dual appointment as a Professor in Translational Neuroscience at the Patrick Wild Centre and the Centre for Discovery Brain Sciences and serves as our Chief Scientific Officer.
 Dr. Cobb may be entitled to receive in the future a percentage of certain license-related payments from Neurogene to the University of Edinburgh in accordance with the University of Edinburgh's standard policies for professor inventors.